nrfconnect/sdk-nrf/applications/nrf_desktop/doc/ble_qos.rst

 * ``eval_keepout_duration``
    Duration during which a channel will be blocked before it is considered for re-evaluation (in seconds).
 * ``eval_success_threshold``
-   Average rating threshold for approving a blocked BLE channel that is under evaluation by the QoS module.
+   Average rating threshold for approving a blocked Bluetooth LE channel that is under evaluation by the QoS module.
    Fixed point value with 1/100 scaling.
 * ``wifi_rating_inc``
    Wi-Fi strength rating multiplier.